Bladder cancer

 Continent urinary diversion

 In this procedure, the surgeon uses a piece of the small bowel to create a pouch inside the body.
-A valve allows urine to be stored inside the pouch and then removed through a stoma (an opening on the surface of the abdomen).
+The pouch is designed so that it does not leak urine, but can be drained by inserting a catheter through a stoma.

 Life after bladder cancer